trevisanj/PFANT/fortran/src/README.txt

+Directory contents

 *.f90, *.f      -- Fortran sources

+*.cpp           -- C++ source containing only comment blocks.
-*.cpp           -- additional documentation that will by parsed by Doxygen
+                   Additional documentation that will by parsed by Doxygen.

-Important: keep these files together, documentation is part of the source code.